kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/04-which-currencies-can-i-add-keep-and-receive-in-my-wise-account/content.md

+# Holding money basics
-# Which currencies can I add, keep and receive in my Wise account?
+## Which currencies can I add, keep and receive in my Wise account?
 You can add money to your account in 21 currencies: AUD, BGN, BRL*, CAD, CHF, CZK, DKK, EUR, GBP, HUF, IDR**, JPY, MYR***, NOK, NZD, PLN, RON, SEK, SGD, TRY and USD.

 *You need to be a Brazilian tax resident to add money in BRL.